 As part of the QC process of the entire geneset, a pipeline has been developed at UCSC to determine introns with low support including those that may be problematic due to alignment issues and those that have non-canonical splice sites.
 Intron support data is passed to the annotators for manual inspection and updates or removal of transcript models as appropriate.
 Together with Ensembl, UCSC has produced a set of transcript support levels (TSL) based on whole transcript support from sequences from the International Nucleotide Sequence Database Collaboration (INSDC).
 Both BLAT and Ensembl Exonerate alignments of the mRNAs and ESTs are utilized and annotations are assigned one of five levels, where level 5 is the worst and indicates no support.
 Annotations in the MHC regions and other immunological genes are not assessed since automatic alignments in these regions tend to be problematic.
 These levels can be highlighted in the UCSC Genome Browser and used for filtering the annotation.
 Ensembl and HAVANA teams collaborate to improve the quality of the GENCODE human and mouse gene sets, particularly by identifying and removing redundant or low quality models generated through automatic annotation.
 Other improvements include updates to the cross-referencing system to increase accuracy, adding functionality to BioMart so that APPRIS data can be queried, and a simplification of sequence ontology terms linked to each gene/transcript.

-Following the release of GRCh38, GENCODE V20 was mapped to the new reference genome; 261 alternative loci were also manually annotated, including 35 LRC haplotype regions.
+Following the release of GRCh38, GENCODE V20 was mapped to the new reference genome; 261 alternative loci were manually annotated, including 35 LRC haplotype regions.
 Ensembl produced automated, genome-wide gene annotation on the new human assembly GRCh38 and for every release, Ensembl automated annotation continues to be merged with the manual annotation to produce the GENCODE geneset.
 Small noncoding RNA genes are produced solely by Ensembl for both human and mouse.
 From GENCODE V21 and M3 onwards support for GENCODE Basic was added to Ensembl, as were Transcript Support Levels and APPRIS tags.
 From V22, the UCSC Browser adopted GENCODE as their primary gene set, replacing ‘UCSC genes’; the GENCODE version will be updated periodically.
 To address the slow migration from GRCh37 to GRCh38 and provide users still using GRCh37 access to improvements in the GENCODE gene annotation, UCSC and HAVANA developed a methodology for mapping the GENCODE geneset to previous assemblies.
 We have made releases of GENCODE V23 and V24 mapped to GRCh37.